If the buyer is purchasing the home with a mortgage, the lender will require that an appraisal be conducted.

 The buyer’s mortgage lender orders the appraisal, but the buyer pays for it.

 Do I need to attend the appraisal?

 No, you will not attend the appraisal.
-Instead, the appraiser will schedule his appointment through Showing Time and you will approve or deny via text.
+The appraiser will schedule his appointment through Showing Time, and you will accept or decline via text.

 How long does the appraisal take?